tbendixen/causal-inference-wp/README.md

-# causal-inference-wp
+# Causal inference in the social, health and business sciences

-A very brief practical primer on causal inference in the social, health and business sciences using R.
+A very brief practical primer on using R.

 Topics (to be) covered: